AppDaemon/appdaemon/docs/APPGUIDE.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 By default, a sequence will run on entities in the current namespace, however , the namespace can be specified on a per call
 basis if required.
-Also it can be specifed at the top tier level, allowing for all service calls in the sequence to use the same namespace
+Also it can be specified at the top tier level, allowing for all service calls in the sequence to use the same namespace

 .. code:: yaml